NotALakeLurk/NotALakeLurk/README.md

 - 👋 Hi, I’m @NotALakeLurk
 - 👀 I’m interested in ...
-Finding ways to use my own code in everyday life.
+Developing code for games and websites.
-- 🌱 I’m currently learning ...
-Teaching myself JavaScript
+- 🌱 I’m currently learning ... c#, HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
 - 📫 How to reach me ...
-You can reach me at TheRedCoat787@gmail.com
+You can reach me at TheRedCoat787@Gmail.com

 <!---
 NotALakeLurk/NotALakeLurk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.